whizzml/examples/automl/automl-script/readme.md

   created nor reused during feature generation. e.g. ["anomaly", "cluster"].
 Possible values are: association, cluster, anomaly, pca or topicmodel.
 Empty by default
+* `pca-variance-threshold`: (number) The PCA projection uses the minimum number of components such that the cumulative explained variance is greater than the given threshold.
+Values from 0 to 1.
+Default value is 1 (all the components will be used)

 The **outputs** for the script are:
 * `output-dataset`: (dataset-id) Dataset with final predictions for the test dataset